 Depending on the configuration of the radio, all or some of the following functions will be performed automatically by the digital modem: AGC, AFC (optional), update status registers, bit synchronization, packet handling (optional) including sync word, header check, and CRC.
-The next state after RX may be defined in the "Start RX" API command.
-The START RX commands and timing will be equivalent to the timing shown in Figure 7.
+Similar to the TX state, the next state after RX may be defined in the "Start RX" API command.
+The START\RX commands and timing will be equivalent to the timing shown in Figure 8.